tuaris/orangecat/README.md

 Copyright (c) 2013-2014 Catcoin Developers
 See the file CREDITS for further info on the cats responsible for this

-What is Catcoin?
+What is OrangeCat?
 ----------------

-Catcoin is a version of the Litecoin cryptographic currency, using scrypt as a proof-of-work algorithm, and using substantially similiar blockchain parameters to Bitcoin:
+OrangeCat is the forked a version of the Catcoin cryptographic currency, using scrypt as a proof-of-work algorithm, and using substantially similiar blockchain parameters to Bitcoin:
  - 50 coins per block